 Construction Litigation and Arbitration Attorneys in St. Petersburg

-With over 15 years of years of combined experience working in the construction industry, the Trent Cotney, P.A. team of arbitration and construction litigation attorneys in St. Petersburg have successfully assisted clients with disputes involving lien claims, payment and performance bonds, negligent design, defective construction, lien foreclosures, breach of contract, real property disputes, and more.
+With over 15 years of years of combined experience working in the construction industry, the Cotney Construction Law team of arbitration and construction litigation attorneys in St. Petersburg have successfully assisted clients with disputes involving lien claims, payment and performance bonds, negligent design, defective construction, lien foreclosures, breach of contract, real property disputes, and more.

 To schedule a consultation with one of our experienced St. Petersburg construction litigation attorneys, please contact our office today at 813.579.3278 or submit our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.